 Revolving Glass Floor

-After you have thoroughly enjoyed the Observation Deck, you’ll head down a winding staircase to the Revolving Glass Floor level.
+After thoroughly enjoying the Observation Deck, you’ll head down a winding staircase to the Revolving Glass Floor level.
 The staircase might be tricky for toddlers and preschoolers, so make sure to hold their hands.

-There’s a sign when you get there that explains that the floor is moving and you’ll carefully step onto the revolving glass floor.
+When you get there, a sign explains that the floor is moving, and you’ll carefully step onto the revolving glass floor.

 It moves very slowly (so slowly that some tourists next to us weren’t sure IF we were moving).
 I personally think this is one of the best indoor activities in Seattle for families!

-Most people will sit or lie down to take photos on the glass floor.
-My son was really nervous to stand on the glass floor and it took some coaxing for him to realize it was safe.
+Most people sit or lie down to take photos on the glass floor.
+My son was nervous about standing on the glass floor, and it took some coaxing to realize it was safe.
 I only mention it because other kids might have the same worry.

 Space Needle Food Options